Algorithm-Arena/weekly-challenge-6-pretty-shape/README.md

-* The third place of $15 goes to "prettyPerson" by @morenicogs.
+* The third place of $15 goes to "prettyPerson" by @nicogs.
 Formatting your code based on your profile on your webcam is hillarious.
 I kind of want to try to code using this just for fun. https://github.com/Algorithm-Arena/weekly-challenge-6-pretty-shape/issues/6